-Language is a bottomless rabbit hole.
-Dozens of terms are not truly what they appear to mean.
-That’s why people who take the literal meaning of a word often end up confused.
+Language is a rabbit hole.
+Dozens of words are not what they appear to mean.
+That’s why people who take the literal meaning of a word end up confused.
 Take this case.
 Carlos, my Salvadorean friend, once told me about his bewilderment that one time he attended a Peruvian party in New York.

-Coming late was his first mistake, Carlos said.
-Jessica had told him to show up at her apartment at around seven P.M.
-But due to his shifting schedule, he could only leave work at nine that night.
-So, by the time he knocked on Jessica’s door, at 10:30, the place was already crowded.
-Jessica received him at the door and blurted something he could not understand.
-Most of the guests were very tipsy.
+Coming late was his first mistake.
+Jessica told him to show up at her house at seven P.M.
+But due to his shifting schedule, he could only leave work at nine.
+So, by the time he knocked on Jessica’s door, at 10:30, the place was crowded.
+Jessica opened the door and blurted something he could not understand.
+Many guests were drinking heavily.

-«You guys have a quite a language of your own,” Carlos told me.
-So he felt quite inhibited surrounded by the drunk, rowdy crowd.
-Sometime later, Jessica noticed his reluctance to socialize.
-Then, all of a sudden, she said something that left him confused.
+«You guys have quite a language,» Carlos said.
+He felt inhibited surrounded by the rowdy crowd.
+Later on, Jessica noticed his reluctance to socialize.
+Then, all of a sudden, she said something that confused him.

 His question left me speechless.
-I spent my entire life in Peru and I did not know the etymology of the word «pata.» I always used it, but I ignored how the expression came to be.
-Nonetheless, Carlos found the term pretty hilarious.
-Later that night, he almost got as drunk as Jessica’s friends.
-Drinking nonstop in that long crazy night, both girls and boys consistently said pata…
+I grew up in Peru but I didn’t know the etymology of the word «pata.» I always used it, but I ignored how the expression came to be.
+Nonetheless, Carlos thought that word was hilarious.
+Later on, he also got drunk.
+Drinking nonstop till midnight, both girls and guys kept saying pata…

 «Yo tengo un buen pata» (I had a great paw), Me enamoré de ese pata (I fell in love with that paw), Yo tengo bastantes patas (I have far too many paws), Tu pata se está pasando de vivo (Your paw is getting too sneaky), Tu pata es bien simpático (Your paw is pretty handsome), Me hice su pata (I became his paw), Lo mandé al diablo a tu patita (I told your little paw to go to hell)…»

-«Every time I heard pata, the image of a dark hairy dog paw came to my mind,» Carlos said.
-He just could not help it.
-Already intoxicated, he imagined hairy paws talking, walking and even kissing each other.
+«Every time I heard pata, the image of a hairy dog paw came to my mind,» Carlos said.
+He could not help it.
+Already intoxicated, Carlos imagined hairy paws talking, walking and even kissing each other.
 Before leaving, Carlos cracked a silly joke about «the paws» that Jessica’s crew did not receive well.
-At all.

-I thought it was interesting how dialects can often confuse and distance speakers of one same language.
-Peru, Salvador, Mexico, Venezuela, and other countries have words of their own, because they have worlds of their own.
+It is interesting how dialects can confuse and distance speakers of the same language.
+Peru, Salvador, Mexico, Venezuela, and other countries have words of their own because they have worlds of their own.

 And in the Peruvian world, pata is how we call our very close friends.𝔖